 Azure

-provider is an interface to OpenAI through Azure.
-It behaves the same as the OpenAI provider.
+provider is an interface to Azure.
+It shares configuration settings with the OpenAI provider.

 Setup